-The TRI data cannot be used alone to determine risk.
 TRI data does not show if or to what degree the public is exposed to listed chemicals.
-Exposure to a chemical depends on many factors, including whether it was released to air, water, or on land.
+Exposure to a chemical depends on many factors that fall outside of the scope of TRI data.

 Examples of releases that TRI doesn't include: